outde-xyz/website/content/Discussions/2020-02-19_graf_underappreciated_unboundedness.md

 But that means there is no finite cut-off point, we can always construct a sentence that's even longer.
 This unboundedness of the construction (in this case, coordination) implies that the set of well-formed sentences is infinite.
 Of course in the real world there are outside factors that limit *n*.
-For instance, you can only say a finitely bounded number of words before the heat death of the universe sets in and all existence seizes to be.
+For instance, you can only say a finitely bounded number of words before the heat death of the universe sets in and all existence ceases to be.
 Or if you want something with less of a dash of cosmic horror, human memory and attention span can only handle so much before you slip up.
 But that's orthogonal to the speaker's linguistic knowledge.
 That's exactly why we want a competence-performance split, and hence we have unboundedness.